deconf/Analytics-Insights/readme.txt

-=== Analytics Insights for Google Analytics (AIWP) ===
+=== Analytics Insights for Google Analytics 4 (AIWP) ===
 Contributors: deconf
 Donate link: https://deconf.com/donate/
-Tags: analytics,google analytics,google analytics code,google analytics dashboard,google analytics plugin,google analytics tracking code,google analytics widget,wordpress analytics
+Tags: analytics,google analytics,google analytics 4,google analytics dashboard, GA4, google analytics plugin,google analytics tracking code,google analytics widget,wordpress analytics
 Requires at least: 3.5
 Tested up to: 5.9
-Stable tag: 5.6
+Stable tag: 5.6.1
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Connects Google Analytics with your WordPress site.
+Connects Google Analytics 4 with your WordPress site.
 Displays stats and gives insights to help you understand your users and site content on a whole new level!

 == Description ==

 Analytics Insights is a WordPress plugin that enables site tracking using the latest Google Analytics tracking code.
 It allows you to view key Google Analytics stats in your WordPress Dashboard.

-With newly introduced Dual Tracking feature, you can collect data with both Google Analytics 4 (GA4) and Universal Analytics (UA) at the same time.
+With the newly introduced Dual Tracking feature, you can collect data with both Google Analytics 4 (GA4) and Universal Analytics (UA) at the same time.

 = Google Analytics Reports, Stats and Insights =

 Analytics Insights displays the reports you need on your dashboard and on the site's frontend.
-Audience, acquisition, behavior, and real-time stats are all presented as charts within a dedicated dashboard widget.
+Audience, acquisition, behavior, engagement and real-time stats are all presented as charts within a dedicated dashboard widget.

 In addition to a set of general Google Analytics stats, insights like in-depth Page reports and in-depth Post reports are available.